Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/CODE_OF_CONDUCT.md

 ## Our Rules

 These Rules apply to any chat within the discord Server as well as all content on Github and within the code.
-1. Do not promote, coordinate or engage in harassment and discrimination.
+1. **Do not promote, coordinate or engage in harassment and discrimination.**

    We don´t want any harassing or discriminating behavior in this community.
    This includes, but is not limited to, sustained bullying, sexual harassment, as well as spamming of any kind.
-2. Do not threaten to harm another individual or group of people or call for violence We want everyone to feel safe in this community.
+2. **Do not threaten to harm another individual or group of people or call for violence.**

+   We want everyone to feel safe in this community.
 Any threat, no matter if direct, indirect or suggestive is a violation of this rule.
    This also includes, but is not limited to, coordinating violent acts, glorifying or promoting violence, or the perpetrators of violent acts.
    Memes are not excluded from this rule
-3. Don´t share someone elses personal information without their content.
+3. **Don´t share someone elses personal information without their content.**

    Everyone deserves their privacy, respect it.
    This includes the threat to share someone´s personal information.
-4. No hate speech or other hateful conduct
+4. **No hate speech or other hateful conduct.**

    Any form of hateful content is unwanted in this community.
    Hate speech is any form of expression that attacks other people or promotes hatred against others.
   This includes, but is not limited to, hate symbols.
-5. Do not share any content, depicting, promoting or "normalizing" child abuse.
+5. **Do not share any content, depicting, promoting or "normalizing" child abuse.**

    We don´t content with child abuse of any form, including sexual.
 Any media depciting child abuse, no matter if real, manipulated, AI-generated or animated.
    Any member breaking this rule will also be reported to Discord directly!
-6. No NSFW content, or other sexualizing content
+6. **No NSFW content, or other sexualizing content.**

    We are a Lord of the Rings Minecraft Community and do not content with sexual content in our Community.
    We also consider Erotic Roleplay (ERP), gore, excessive violence or animal harm to be NSFW content.
-7. Respect each other and their opinions
+7. **Respect each other and their opinions.**

    While we do not want to ban controversial topics, such as politics or religion, discussions of those topics need to be respectful.
    If you feel a discussion is getting out of hand, stop it.
    The Maintainers have the right to stop any discussion, if they have the feeling it is getting out of hand.
-8. No Drama baiting
+8. **No Drama baiting.**

    Do not bring up previous drama or controversial discussions that have been resolved or stopped.
    Do not constantly flame other members or behave in a toxic manner towards them.
-9. Do not advertise
+9. **Do not advertise.**

    We do not want any advertising of any kind.
 Don´t ask players if they are interested in a different server, or joining a community.
    If you have something to advertise, and deem it interesting enough for the whole community, contact the lead maintainters, who will decide if they will forward your advertisement to the community or not.
-10. Don´t share misinformation
+10. **Don´t share misinformation.**
     We don´t want any fake news being shared on this discord.
     This includes content that is false or misleading, that is shared knowing of these properties.
-If you make clear that what you share is fake/misleading/etc, we consider it not breaking this rule
+    If you make clear that what you share is fake/misleading/etc, we consider it not breaking this rule.
-11. English in Chat
+12. **English in Chat.**

     Every public conversation, chat or voice, should be english.
-12. Don´t evade rule enforcement
+12. **Don´t evade rule enforcement.**

     If we enforce the rules, it is for a reason.
     Trying to evade the rule enforcements or helping someone to evade them, by using alts or other means is punished with a ban.
     If you feel the enforcement was unjust you can always appeal to the maintainers with [this form](Link to form).
     Using Alts, is considered trying to evade enforcement and thus prohibited.
 Any alt is banned without warning.

 ## Enforcement Responsibilities